-The line number or line label to which the program branches when a run-time error occurs. error occurs. error.
+The line number or line label to which the program branches when a run-time error occurs. <line> must be in the same procedure as On Error.

 For example, the following statement tells Actuate Basic to branch to the label ErrorTrap when an error occurs: